pydio/pydio9-beta-docs/docs/client/client_meta_read.rst

 ::

   -h, --help          help for read
-      --uuid string   Uuid of the node
+  -u, --uuid string   Uuid of the node

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~